donomii/Quon/README.md

 Those tests feed malformed input to the C, Perl, Java, and Node bootstraps and check for the expected parser errors.

+The Imaginary front-end smoke tests can also be run directly:

+    ./imaginary_tests.bash

+Those tests convert the current `.ima` examples, compile them through the Node bootstrap, run the generated programs, and check the browser playground's Imaginary example/docs behavior.

 The backend comparison matrix can also be run directly:

     ./backend_matrix.bash compiler.qon